Shaurja2005/ML-based-Handwritten-Mathematical-equation-solver/README.md

 The system converts raw canvas strokes into recognized symbols and then into solvable math expressions.

 High-level flow:

 1. User draws on browser canvas.
 2. Frontend sends stroke JSON to backend (`/api/predict`) after 800 ms idle.
 3. Backend preprocesses strokes, extracts features, runs SVM prediction.
 4. Backend returns symbol + confidence + superscript flag.
-5. Frontend builds equation string and calls `/api/solve` when requested.
+5. Frontend builds equation string and calls `/api/solve` (Solve button) or `/api/plot` (Plot button).
-6. Backend solves with SymPy and returns result/error.
+6. Backend solves with SymPy and returns result/error or plot data.
+7. All solved equations and plotted functions are saved in the History sidebar for instant recall.

 ---